hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 #### B﻿ackend server management:

 I﻿ will detail how one needs to manage and work with this server on a daily basis.
 What we usually call day 2 operation.
-If you take a look at the file structure of the wod-backend directory, you will discover that we did our best to sort things properly.
+If you take a look at the file structure of the wod-backend directory, you will discover that we did our best to sort things properly depending on their relationship to system  or workshops.

 ##### C﻿ontent of the backend server: